 9. Talk to your solicitor

-The more information your solicitor has, the better equipped they'll be to navigate your spouse's behavior and work towards a settlement that minimizes stress for you.
+The more information your solicitor has, the better equipped they'll be to navigate your spouse's behaviour and work towards a settlement that minimizes stress for you.

 Feeling ashamed or embarrassed is completely natural, but it's important to remember that most divorce lawyers have encountered narcissistic spouses before and understand the tactics they employ and the emotional toll they take on their clients.
 Therefore, honesty is crucial.